-7 Tips for Hosting Holiday Guests
+7 Ways to Prep Your Home for Holiday Guests

 From cleaning to cooking tons of food, entertaining for the holidays can seem like a daunting task, especially if guests are staying over.
 When you have a million things to do before guests arrive, decking the halls can sometimes make you want to deck a couple of other things too.
 Plan ahead to squash any chances of stress during the party, so you can kick back and relax with family and friends.
 Here are some tips for hosting guests this year holiday.